bitDecayGames/LucidText/README.md

 #### **Two kinds of tags**

-* Effects, which fall into two broad categories: `Visual` and `Functional`
+Effects, which fall into two broad categories: `Visual` and `Functional`

 * Visual Effects cover anything that affects a given set of characters' appearance in a string
 	* A few examples of Visual Effects:
 		1. One time change such as `color` or `size`
 		1. Actively updated Effects such as `wave` and `shake`
 	* Any effects involving motion should avoid using the `FlxTween` engine as that causes strange behavior if the user attempts to move the text object while the tween is active
 * Functional Effects cover anything that impacts the process with how characters are added to the screen at a specific point in the string.
 	* Functional Effects are generally used in `TypingGroup`, with notable examples being:
 		1. `pause`: Imparts a delay when typing
 		2. `page`: Forces a page break in a given string
 		3. `cb`: Used as a generally callback to aid in running code at specific points during a string's typing
+	* These are written as HTML void elements.
+Examples: `<page/>` and `<pause/>`

 * Custom Effects can be be added and used to do anything!
 See [Custom Tags](#custom-tags)

 ### Custom Tags